 Corn Gluten Meal or CGM, is a natural corn product that dries out weed seeds, preventing them from sprouting.
 It’s non-toxic, safe for use around children, and will keep you from having to deal with unsightly weeds by stopping them in their tracks.

 Simply spread the Corn Gluten Meal by hand or with a spreader and allow it to combine with the mulch (no watering necessary).
-This is a great way to stop those weeds that grow above your landscape fabric, because those usually sprout from weeds and dirt carried into your playground by the wind.
+This is a great way to stop weeds that grow above your landscape weed fabric which usually sprout from weeds and dirt carried into your playground by the wind.

 Be Careful When Hand-Weeding

 If the weeds in your playground are growing amongst the mulch above the landscape fabric, feel free to hand-weed them.
-Anything that has sent roots through the fabric is better sprayed with vinegar or doused in boiling water.
+Anything that has sent roots through the weed fabric is better handled a different way.

 What Can You Spray Weeds with in a Playground?

-While commercial weed killers are subjected to federal testing and must be deemed safe before they are released to the market, the impulse for many of us is to avoid spraying chemicals where our children play.
+While commercial weed killers are subjected to federal testing and must be deemed safe before they are released to the market, the impulse for many of us is to avoid spraying chemicals on the playground surfacing where our children play.
 There are several alternatives to chemical weed killers on the market.

 Is Roundup Safe for Playgrounds?